coldbox-modules/cbelasticsearch/docs/Indices/Managing-Indices.md

         } );
 ```

-This `summarized_emotions` field [can then be retrieve during a search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-fields.html) to display an array of emotions matching the review summary.
+This `summarized_emotions` field [can then be retrieved during a search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-fields.html) to display an array of emotions matching the review summary.

 ## Deleting an Index